 First register on the site by clicking 'Sign Up' in the header bar.

-Second, record your contacts by clicking on the Add Contact button under 'My Contacts'
+Second, record your contacts by clicking on the Add Log button under 'My Logs'

 And that's about it.
 You can add more huts if you want - please email me if you want editor permissions adding to your account - they are disabled by default to prevent mischief.
 Use the Add button under 'huts'.
 All DOC-administered parks are currently present on the site.
 I may try an add council-run regional parks later, if I can find a source for the boundaries.
 Let me know if there is any specific park you want that is missing.